abilandz/PH8124/Lecture_8/Lecture_8.md

 ```
 The advantage of running subshells in the background is that now by using the **wait** command we can decide whether the rest of the code in the script will or will not wait the subshell execution to terminate (just like for any other command running in the background).
 This is very handy because we can use in that subshell automatically the already initialized environment in the script, execute the subshell, use its result and keep environment unmodified.

-The use case of subshell is illustrated with the following simple example:
+Use case of subshell is illustrated with the following simple example:
 ```bash
 ( echo "Subshell PID: ${BASHPID}"; date; date -q; sleep 10m; ) 1>output.log 2>error.log &
 ```